Additional support, games and activities:

 At Icklesham Church of England Primary School and Nursery the impact is that all children build solid foundations in their understanding of maths, learning through a maths mastery approach.

-As a result of this, we will have
+As a result of this, we will have achieved a number of targets:

 - Engaged children who are all challenged appropriately.